 As final improvements, draw some sloping eyebrows - these look like small boomerangs - and add few dots on the cheeks as an indication for where the thin whiskers are.

 Here is the completed outline, after we have erased the sketch lines.

 You know how to draw a dog now!

 As usual, we complete the drawing with colour.
 We are using shades of brown for the doggy's fur, with some light beige for the muzzle, tummy and part of the tail.

 Hope you have enjoyed this "how to draw a dog" tutorial.
 Our dog turned out to be a cute mixed-breed rascal.
 If you want to draw a specific dog breed, try to play with the shape and size of the head and the muzzle, and add different ears and tail.
 The rest of the drawing can stay the same for a simple cartoon style dog.

-(Now, let's see what we can draw with that flying saucer head...)
+(Now, let's see what if we can draw that flying saucer from the dog's head...)